-Our top recommendation includes the eggs over easy or eggs Benedict.
+Our top recommendation includes eggs over easy or Eggs Benedict.
 Either one is divine!

 What’s more, this Belis brunch epic all-dayer starts with Mimosas and Costeñitas beers from 09.09.
 Then, it slides dangerously into cocktails after midday and disaster on Belisario’s dance floor after night falls.